ChRe777/CleanCode/README.md

 ## Solution

 Do it write and slow.
 Look how other API have done.

-Better to copy then to fall into a trap.
+Better to copy good then to fall into a trap.
-Be a deciple of some other code style.
+Be a deciple of some other a good code(er(s)).

 ## API